makersacademy/bowling-challenge/README.md

 * A perfect game (score 300)
 * A game with consecutive strikes
 * The tenth frame feature
-* Improve the front end so that the table of scores is populated as user clicks buttons
+* Improve the user interface

 ## Acknowledgements
 Jordan Roberts - a Makers Academy Challenge